TomasCostaK/ML_Model_Comparison/README.md

 A null hypothesis is a type of hypothesis used in statistics that proposes that there is no difference between certain characteristics of a population.
 In this case, we are trying to prove that there is no difference between the classification accuracies of the multiple classifiers, therefore, proving the null hypothesis.

+## The work

+This work is a small test to demonstrate the F-test and described in the MLxtend paper.
+It uses the Iris dataset.
-In this work, we compare the accuracy of 5 different models, conducting the F test, and then test the null hypothesis:
+To conduct the test, we compare the accuracy of 5 different models, and then test the null hypothesis:

    - SVM Linear
    - SVM RBF